adikabintang/kolor-di-dinding/os/boot_process.md

 Source: https://medium.com/@cloudchef/linux-boot-process-part-1-e8fea015dd66

 x86 has operational modes: **real mode** and (then) **protected mode**.
-Real mode happens when it starts, has access only to the first MB of memory, can access memory and IO unrestricted.
+Real mode happens when it starts, has access only to the first MB of memory, can access memory and IO unrestrictedly.
 Protected mode is when multitasking, paging, protection rings already formed.

 Protection ring: privilege levels (rings).
 Ring 0-3.
 Ring 0 is the most privileged, ring 3 is the least.
 Linux only uses ring 0 and ring 3.
 Ring 0 is kernel mode, ring 3 is user mode.